gotling/snapcast-startup/README.md

 Snapcast startup
 ================
 Scripts for running Snapcast server and client on system start.
-Specific instructions for Volumio2.
+Specific instructions for [Volumio2](https://volumio.org) which is running Debian.

 Prepend all commands with `sudo` or run as root.